-Moshe is a first year doctoral student in Dr. Lee’s lab.
-He hails from the chilly yet warm-hearted state of Wisconsin.
-Moshe earned his rabbinical ordination from the Rabbinical College of America, and his BA in psychology from Touro College.
-While undergoing his rabbinical training, he served as an ordained rabbi and youth director in various communities across the globe.
-Over the last several years, he has worked as a research assistant and lab coordinator at the Medical College of Wisconsin, NYU Comprehensive Epilepsy Center and NYU Child Study Center.
-His primary clinical and research focus concerns neurophysiology, life span development and brain-behavior relationships.
-It is his hope that this area of research will help him identify the neurological mechanisms responsible for typical and atypical cognitive, emotional and behavioral processes across clinical groups.
-In addition, he hopes to integrate his interests in behavioral health with community service.
-When he’s not in the lab or library, he enjoys spending time with family and friends, being one with nature, and involved in volunteer work.
+Moshe is a 4th year doctoral student in Dr. Lee’s lab.
+Moshe earned his rabbinical ordination from the Rabbinical College of America, and received his BA in psychology from Touro College.
+While undergoing his rabbinical training, he served as an ordained rabbi for various underserved communities across the globe.
+Prior to enrolling in the Ph.D. program at Drexel, he served as a research assistant and lab coordinator at the Medical College of Wisconsin, NYU Comprehensive Epilepsy Center, and NYU Child Study Center.
+Since then, his research has been primary focused on characterizing executive functioning skills in children with Down syndrome.
+Currently, he is working on a project attempting to identify early markers of later executive impairment in youth with DS.
+When not in the lab, he enjoys spending time with family and friends, traveling, and being involved in volunteer work.